 Another option would be introducing Proxy Voting familiar to anyone who owns stocks in corporations.
 The more shares a stockholder owns, the more shares they can vote.
 Each Senator could cast as many votes for or against measures in the Senate, as votes they received in their election.
 Keep two Senators from Wyoming and two from California, but mitigate the distortion in representation by making their votes relative to the number of people they truly represent.
 That removes the bias favoring rural Senators.

-Abolish the Senate, Adopt a Unicameral House
+Adopt a Unicameral House

 - Jesse Kumin